Who we are

 If you are interested in local food, either growing it or eating it, then please join us.
 Become a member today!
 General individual membership is currently set at $10 pa.
 You receive the news, can join in committee meetings, vote at the AGM, and know that you are helping to grow the local food movement.

-The current LFC committee members include Bev Robertson, Chris Chapple, David Hicks, Fay Loveland, Pam Jenkins and Richard Rowe.
+The current LFC committee members include Ann Stanley, Bev Robertson, Chris Chapple, David Hicks, Fay Loveland, Pam Jenkins, Paula Mcleod and Paul Gale-Baker.

 For a complete list of people currently active within LFC, click here.

 - Support local markets that offer opportunities for local growers and producers.

 - Encourage school and community gardens.